argonne-lcf/ai-testbed-userdocs/docs/cerebras/Performance-Tools.md

 Cerebras
 ========

-### Performance Tools (Covers how to profile and get performance data)
+### Performance Tools
+Covers how to profile and get performance data

+##### Compile Report
 After a compile, see the generated compile_report.txt.
-The product of "Active PEs" and "Compute Utilization" is the effective wafer utilization.
+The product of "Active PEs" and "Compute Utilization" is the effective wafer utilization as estimated by the compiler when the application is not I/O bound.
 [TODO verify this]

 <table>
 <tbody>